-Canon G1 X Mark II versus Panasonic FZ1000
+Canon G1 X Mark II vs Panasonic FZ1000

-The Canon PowerShot G1 X Mark II and the Panasonic Lumix DMC-FZ1000 are two digital cameras that were announced, respectively, in February 2014 and June 2014.
+The Canon PowerShot G1 X Mark II and the Panasonic Lumix DMC-FZ1000 are two digital cameras that were revealed to the public, respectively, in February 2014 and June 2014.
 Both the G1X Mark II and the FZ1000 are fixed lens compact cameras that are based on an 1.5-inch (G1X Mark II) and an one-inch (FZ1000) sensor.
-The Canon has a resolution of 13 megapixel, whereas the Panasonic provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 13 megapixels, whereas the Panasonic provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon G1 X Mark II vs Panasonic FZ1000

 The physical size and weight of the Canon G1 X Mark II and the Panasonic FZ1000 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ1000 is considerably larger (58 percent) than the Canon G1 X Mark II.
 Moreover, the FZ1000 is substantially heavier (50 percent) than the G1X Mark II.
 In this context, it is worth noting that neither the G1X Mark II nor the FZ1000 are weather-sealed.